geopla/improved-dollop/README.md

 ### The example system
 As designed by a typical software engineer there will be no documentation other than the code.
 But at least we sketched kinda control flow.
-A sequence diagram seems not to be the best option to describe an event based system.
+A sequence diagram might not be the best option to describe an event based system.
 Anyway, it shows the typical fire and forget control flow for such a system.
 When triggered by receiving an event (or direct invocation at start), each service does some work.
 When finished, it sends an event to anybody interested in.